raindropio/help/docs/using/public-page/index.md

 ---

 Your bookmarks and collections are private by default, but with one click, you can generate a public link to share them with entire web.
-Anyone with the link will be able to view your wall but not edit it (sign-up is not required).
+Anyone with the link (sign-up is not required) will be able to view your wall but not edit it.

 ![](page.jpg)